 You will enjoy it.

 Suspense and autobiography are always my most favorite genres of books.
-But, I would include historical fiction too in my collection.
-And write about some really good books for those who love books.

 Because I know, sometimes, just like choosing a dress or mobile from many, it’s really difficult to pick the right book from the library.
 Right?